Real estate broker: getting found in the AI era

 Share of Google searches with local intent (« near me », city names, « open now »).

-« Near me » searches are exploding (150% faster than general search), and 32% already show a local AI summary.
-The local battle is now fought inside AI.
+« Near me » searches grow 150% faster than general search, and 32% show a local AI summary.
+Local discovery is moving toward AI.

 Growth of « near me » searches vs general searches over two years.